acdh-oeaw/dsebaseapp/README.md

-# Digital (scholarly) Editions Base Application (millinger-archive)
+# Millinger Archive

-An [eXist-db](http://exist-db.org/exist/apps/homepage/index.html) based application to create, curate, publish and analyze 'digital (scholarly) editions.
+An eXist-db and dsebaseproject based web application to publish digital editions of material written by the Tyrolean farmer [Leonhard Millinger](http://diglib.uibk.ac.at/ulbtirolhs/content/titleinfo/503255).

-This project is a continuation of [generic-de-web-app](https://github.com/acdh-oeaw/generic-de-web-app) and follows the ideas described in the blog [How to build a digital edition web app](https://howto.acdh.oeaw.ac.at/blog/books/how-to-build-a-digital-edition-web-app/)